Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some of the types of EBRT that can be used to treat prostate cancer include:

 Standard.
 Standard EBRT aims radiation at your prostate from one direction.
 This is much like getting an X-ray, only it lasts longer.
-This type of ERBT is not used as often anymore.
+This type of ERBT is rarely used anymore.

 Intensity-modulated radiation therapy (IMRT).
 IMRT uses a computer to control both the direction and the strength (intensity) of the radiation reaching the prostate.
 This also can lessen the side effects on healthy tissue.

 Before having EBRT, you may have a lymph node biopsy to see if your cancer has spread outside the prostate gland.
 One or more lymph nodes are removed to see if they contain cancer.
 Other tests may also be done.